 cheap and like so many countries now smoking is banned in all public places in Norway.

-Then skip around the block to sit at the stools in Chair on CJ Hambros Plass, a
+Then skip around the block to sit at the stools in Chair at Thorvald Meyers gate 45.
+This is a

 lively and fairly young hostelry with a small open dance-floor.
 It's not exclusively

 gay and attracts a mixed crowd who enjoy the best Gin & Tonic you'll find in Norway!

 Alternatively, the vast and cavernous London Pub.
 Since 1979, London pub has been the most visited gay

 place in Norway.
 Most gays, lesbians, bisexuals and curious people know London Pub and have most certainly visited.

 It does however smell of stale bear and pre-ban smoke and attracts an older, hairier, be-leathered crowd

 to its dark and spacious basement chambers.

 The more hardcore meet several times a month at SM and uniform club